heupel/ConwayGameOfLife/README.md

 ## Hmm anything else I should know?

 Yeah the current **index.html** doesn't work in Internet Explorer (tested on IE 11).
 IE renders range inputs really strangely and doesn't fire the 'input' and 'change' events the same way as other browsers (wasn't browser fragmentation solved with IE 9?).
 This project is too small and narrowly focused to bother fixing this so use Firefox, Safari, or Chrome instead.

+Also if Game of Life bores you there are a couple variants listed [here](http://en.wikipedia.org/wiki/Langton's_ant).